 National Research Council

-The National Academies (referred to as one entity though it is comprised of four), is non-profit organization and are not part of the U.S. Government.
+The National Academies of Science, Engineering and Medicine are non-profit organizations that are not part of the U.S. Government.
 However, because the original institution, the NAS, was created by law, some operations are subject to certain conditions.
-For example, the NRC is not permitted to compete for federal contracts (so all contracts must be sole-sourced) and NRC studies are subject to Section 15 of the Federal Advisory Committee Act (FACA).
+For example, they cannot compete for federal contracts (so all contracts must be sole-sourced) and studies are subject to Section 15 of the Federal Advisory Committee Act (FACA).

-NRC reports are written by committees of expert volunteers from academia, industry, the government, and other organizations.
-Most NRC reports are managed by one of the more than 60 “Boards” into which the NRC is administratively divided.
+Reports are written by committees of expert volunteers from academia, industry, the government, and other organizations.
+Most reports are managed by one of dozens of “Boards” into which the organization is administratively divided.
 Most reports about the space program are issued by the Space Studies Board (SSB) or the Aeronautics and Space Engineering Board (ASEB).
 Other Boards also may be involved in space-related studies, including the Board on Physics and Astronomy, the Board on Atmospheric Sciences and Climate, the Ocean Studies Board, and the Air Force Studies Board.

-Thus, an NRC "Board" is composed of the members of the Board (which provides strategic direction for a Board's activities), a varying number of ad hoc study committees that are created specifically to write a report on a specific topic and terminate once the study is complete, and the staff.
+A "Board" is composed of the members of the Board (which provides strategic direction for a Board's activities), a varying number of ad hoc study committees that are created specifically to write a report on a specific topic and terminate once the study is complete, and the staff.
 In some cases, such as the SSB, there also may be standing committees on a particular topic or discipline.
-SSB has four standing commitees, while ASEB has none.
+SSB has five standing commitees, while ASEB has none.
 The SSB and ASEB sometimes post presentations made at meetings of the Boards and standing committees on their websites.
-SSB reorganized its standing committees in 2012, eliminating the Committee on Origins and Evolution of Life (COEL, see below) and making other changes.
 The current SSB standing committees are:

 What is a Decadal Survey?